uclahs-cds/pipeline-generate-SQC-BAM/README.md

 ## Pipeline Steps
 Each of the below algorithms, if selected, will run in parallel subject to available resources.
- - Note about duplicated reads: `SAMtools stats` does not ignore reads marked as duplicate by default.
-The option `samtools_remove_duplicates` can be set to `true` to override this. `Picard CollectWgsMetrics` and `Qualimap bamqc` do ignore reads marked as duplicate by default.

 ### 1. SAMtools stats
 [samtools stats](https://www.htslib.org/doc/samtools-stats.html) collects basic statistics from BAM files including read counts, qualities, GC content, insert sizes, read lengths, proper pairing, and duplicated bases.